 Millions of tourists visit Yellowstone National Park every year just to see the bison, and there is a 100 percent chance you will see them on the roadways.
 Many speculate that it is because the roads make it easier for them to travel in the deep snow, making their migration easier.
-And then there are those ignorant folk who believe they are tame and they are cattle to the National Park.
+In the summer, perhaps it is habit.

 Wind Kisses, Donna